Baby boomer weight loss, got a big boost from 60 Minutes on April 1, 2012.

 Both sugar and processed foods, keep the liver from performing its vital task...
 Namely taking toxins out of our blood...
 If it's busy removing excess sugar or all the chemicals that are present in processed foods it cannot do its job.

-Frugal retirement living, has made available two free resources, for anyone wanting to lose weight and/or improve their health...
+Frugal retirement living, has the following advise, for anyone wanting to lose weight and/or improve their health...
 And this is something that the writer and his family have adhered to for several months.
 With the following results, within one month:

 Eliminating sugar and processed foods will not only cause you to lose weight, it will improve your health as well.